 Asurion and L3 Harris will be the primary sponsors.
 Both companies provided $10,000 for the event.

-It’s Phillips’ belief that students need a break from their academic routine and utilize a team-bonding experience while networking with potential employers.
+Phillips said he believes students need a break from their academic routine and an opportunity to utilize a team-bonding experience while networking with potential employers.

 A number of industry officials are registered as well, Phillips said.